 Selling requires management teams to relinquish some control over to the investment bankers.
 This can be a challenge.

 It can be really difficult to run your business and go through the sale process.

 A "tap on the shoulder" is the phrase we use to describe when an owner gets an inquiry to buy their business out of the blue and not as part of a sale process.
-These are generally not the best deals financially and if you decide to engage with that person or group, you give away a lot of the negotiating leverage because you don't have the threat of other buyers.
+These are generally not the best deals financially and if you decide to engage with that person or group, you give away a lot of the negotiating leverage because you don't have the threat of multiple buyers.

-John got a tap on the shoulder to buy his business.
+John got a "tap on the shoulder" to buy his business.
 He decided to include that group as part of a sale process instead of going forward with them as a single bidder.